AlexShumy/EggTimer/README.md

 A beautiful egg timer app to boil your eggs to perfection depending on how you prefer your eggs.

-## What's learned
+## Features

-* Swift Collection types - Dictionaries
+* Swift Collection types: Dictionaries
 * The Swift Timer API
-* Conditional statements - IF/ELSE, Switch
+* Conditional statements: IF/ELSE, Switch
 * Functions with outputs
 * How to use the ProgressView
 * 5 step process and using Google search, StackOverflow and Apple Documentation